wcarmon/docs/gradle/readme.md

 1. can depend on other tasks
 1. can be configured via scripting
 1. can be added thru plugins
-1. List tasks: `./gradlew tasks -q`
+1. List Tasks: `./gradlew tasks -q`
 1. eg. [`assemble`](TODO) task compiles and packages code into jar